about me page tips for coaches

 It’s like customizing a cover letter and resume for a specific job application.

 This is in no way false, salesy, or boastful.
-It’s helpful, and time-saving, and serves your visitors by giving them your best.
+It’s helpful, time-saving, and serves your visitors by giving them your best.

-So, share your successful business ventures if your clients are budding entrepreneurs and skip that homemade paleo protein cookie recipe you created.
+So, share your successful business ventures if your clients are budding entrepreneurs, and skip that homemade paleo protein cookie recipe you created.

 And if you’re a sports performance coach, tell the tale of how you came back from a car accident to win a gold medal and save that best-selling author award for another day.